Salovich Zero+ Campus Design Project

 SUPPORT FOR THE BIKE PASTURE

 The Bike Pasture is a demonstration garden for the Zero Plus Campus Design Project funded by the Provost's Office.
-This interdisciplinary project is lead by CDes faculty Lance Neckar, Barry Lehrman (now at the Department of Landscape Architecture at Cal Poly - Pomona), Mary Guzowski, Loren Abrahman, and students Derek Schilling, Elizabeth Turner, and Dawn Keeler.
+This interdisciplinary project was lead by CDes faculty and students.